 Before you start it’s a good idea to place a “trash” towel or plastic bags under the toaster oven to catch all of the grimy bits that come loose during the process.

 Depending on how dirty the glass door is, you might be able to clean it with hot water soapy water.
 Mine was way beyond this.
 I spread on the same paste of baking soda and water and let it sit.
 Then I came back with a wire brush and an SOS pad or steel wool.

 Once you get the grime off, you can clean the glass on the door with a sponge or damp cloth and soap and water.

 3. Clean the Inside Walls of the Oven

 Don’t apply this paste to the heating elements.
 These should only be wiped down carefully with warm soapy rags or paper towels.
-I normally hate to use paper towels when I clean because I feel like it’s so wasteful BUT when there’s grease involved I do it anyway.
+I normally hate to use paper towels when I clean because I feel like it’s so wasteful BUT when there’s stubborn grime and grease involved I do it anyway.
 I used LOTS of wet paper towels to wipe out the inside of the oven.

 A plumber once told me that the cause of my plumbing issue was a giant block of grease in the line.
 This took multiple roto rooter trips to finally break up.
 He told me that we rinse grease down the drain, but if that grease cools it hardens and can build up.
 I try to put as little grease down the drain as possible.
 If I do let something greasy go down the drain I like to run really hot water for a few minutes to make sure it doesn’t build up.